 One Site.
 All Sports.
 Across the Globe.

 As you may know, I have been cursed by bad basketball over the last eight or so years.
 With Kidd, Carter and RJ on the road, it looked like the other NBA franchise in the NY/NJ area was ready to start fresh with a brand new rebuild in Brooklyn.
 Then, we lose the lottery after finishing 12-70.
 First pick that year=John Wall.
 Derrick Favors, who the Nets settled on at 3, ends up being traded for All Star point guard Deron Williams.
 That was cool for a minute I guess.
 Well, until they gave up the number 6 pick (Damian Lillard) for Gerald Wallace.
 The Wallace trade set this franchise up to fail.
-The Nets move to Brooklyn was so fragile that they felt they needed bigger names who were ready to contribute right away.
-Nets GM at the time Billy King decided to throw every asset left in the bank to try to compete with LeBron and the Heat for the East.
+The Nets move to Brooklyn was so fragile that ownership felt they needed bigger “superstar” names who were ready to contribute right away.
+Former Nets GM Billy King decided to throw every asset left in the bank to try to compete with LeBron and the Heat for the East.
 Joe Johnson, Paul Piece, Kevin Garnett, Jason Terry….How many are left?
-Ok, I’m going to end this section here because if I had five hours to rant about the Nets I might run out of storage on this wordpress thing.
+Ok, I’m going to end this section here because if I had five hours to rant about the Nets I might run out of storage on this WordPress thing.

 Either way, we are obviously reading this in the present because there is finally a change in Brooklyn.
 Management, Coaching, Scouting, Players, Draft Picks, Prospects…..